mcdougallluke/HomeSafe/README.md

 6. The user presses the POWER button on the keypad to power down HomeSafe.
    • The power provided by the primary power supply is halted.
    • The microcontroller and all other safe components are no longer active.

+### PIN Timeout
+In this scenario, the user has previously configured their PIN and Iris Scan and now seeks to open the safe.
+However, the user waits too long between keypad inputs, resulting in a system timeout.
+1. The user presses the power button on the keypad to power the system on.
+   •  Battery power from the primary power source activates the safe components.
+   • The microcontroller is activated and awaiting input.
+   • The keypad is activated and awaiting input.
+   • The LED display prompts users to enter their 6-digit PIN.
+2. The user begins to enter their PIN but hesitates or is interrupted.
+   • The LED display shows the numbers the user has entered so far.
+   • An internal timeout counter starts when the first key is pressed.
+3. After a pause of more than 3 seconds without pressing a new key or hitting the enter button, the user’s input is automatically cleared due to a TIMEOUT.
+   • The authentication manager resets PIN input.
+   • The LED display prompts users to enter their 6-digit PIN.
+   • The keypad awaits further input from the user.
+4. After three consecutive TIMEOUT lockouts, the system enters the ”LOCKED OUT” state.
+   • The authentication manager resets PIN input.
+   • The LED display prompts the user to enter the 6-digit master PIN.
+   • The keypad awaits further input from the user.
+5. Upon entering the master PIN when prompted, the system is taken out of the ”LOCKED OUT” state, and the user can enter the AUTHORIZATION process once again.
+   • The keypad is activated and awaiting input.
+   • The LED display prompts users to enter their 6-digit PIN.

+### Unauthorized Access (PIN)
+In this scenario, the user has previously configured their PIN and iris scan and now seeks to open the safe.
+However, after three attempts, the user cannot enter their correct PIN and is prompted for the master PIN as an override.
+1. The user presses the power button on the keypad to power the system on.
+   • The battery power from the primary power source activates the safe components.
+   • The microcontroller is activated and awaiting input.
+   • The keypad is activated and awaiting input.
+   • The LED display prompts users to enter their 6-digit PIN.
+2. The user enters an incorrect PIN and presses ENTER.
+   • The authentication manager attempts to verify the PIN.
+   • The PIN Verification fails.
+   • The LED display prompts users to enter their 6-digit PIN.
+3. After three consecutive failed PIN verifications, the system enters the ”LOCKED OUT” state.
+   • The authentication manager resets PIN input.
+   • The LED display prompts the user to enter the 6-digit Master PIN.
+   • The keypad awaits further input from the user.
+4. Upon entering the master PIN when prompted, the system is taken out of the ”LOCKED OUT” state, and the user can enter the AUTHORIZATION process once again.
+   • The keypad is activated and awaiting input.
+   • The LED display prompts users to enter their 6-digit PIN.

+### Unauthorized Access (Iris Scan)
+In this scenario, the user has previously configured their PIN and Iris Scan and now seeks to open the safe.
+However, after three attempts, the user cannot provide a recognized iris scan and is prompted for the master PIN as an override.
+1. The user presses the power button on the keypad to power the system on.
+   • The battery power from the primary power source activates the safe components.
+   • The microcontroller is activated and awaiting input.
+   • The keypad is activated and awaiting input.
+   • The LED display prompts users to enter their 6-digit PIN.
+2. The user enters their PIN and presses ENTER.
+   • The authentication manager verifies the PIN.
+   • The LED display prompts the user to provide an iris scan.
+   • The iris scanner becomes active and waits for user input.
+3. The user provides an invalid Iris Scan.
+   • The authentication manager verifies the iris scan.
+   • The iris scan verification fails.
+   • The LED display prompts the user to provide an iris scan.
+4. After three consecutive failed iris scan verifications, the system enters the ”LOCKED OUT” state.
+   • The authentication manager resets the AUTHORIZATION PROCESS.
+   • The LED display prompts the user to enter the 6-digit master PIN.
+   • The keypad awaits further input from the user.
+5. Upon entering the master PIN when prompted, the system is taken out of the ”LOCKED OUT” state, and the user can enter the AUTHORIZATION process once again.
+   • The keypad is activated and awaiting input.
+   • The LED display prompts users to enter their 6-digit PIN.